hobbo91/BetterBright/README.md

 the game presents, and automatically fall back to drawing the live framebuffer for games that don't drive that path. `1` = hook only (original method, no fallback).
 `2` = poll only (always draw the live framebuffer).
-Auto covers virtually every game; the other two are escape hatches if a title misbehaves.
+Auto covers virtually every game/app; the other two are escape hatches if a title misbehaves.

 **`sync_fw_level`** - keep the firmware's own backlight level (the four stock steps the Display button normally cycles) in step with your brightness, rounded up to the